Please note, our office and phone lines will be closed from 23rd December to 3rd January. All queries will be responded to in the new year.

 Returning to work after maternity leave is a complex transition for most people.
 Open communication with your manager is key to finding the support and accommodations you need to thrive both professionally and personally.
 If you follow these tips, you can work with your manager to achieve a balance that allows you to succeed at work while being there for your family.

-our support you
+here to support you

 reach out to us